LSU New Orleans Privateers baseball: The Maestri years (1972–1985)

 In 1972, Illinois native, Ron Maestri, was hired by then chancellor Homer Hitt as the second head coach to lead the Privateers.
 Following two consecutive winning seasons in the first two seasons with their new coach, the Privateers made school history in 1974 with a Division II College World Series berth.
 In Game 2, the Privateers recorded their first CWS win in a defeat of Valdosta State by a score of 13–9.
 They followed with a 6–2 win over Central Missouri State in game 6.
 After being bested by UC-Irvine, the Privateers bounced back to 2 consecutive wins over University of New Haven and previously unbeaten UC-Irvine.
 The comeback fell short, however, as the Privateers lost the final elimination game against UC-Irvine 14–1.

 On July 1, 1975, the Privateers made the jump to Division I, hoping to build on their previous success.
 They joined the newly formed Sun Belt Conference in which they won the conference tournament in both 1978 and 1979 before becoming an NCAA Division I independent in 1980.
 After appearing in five NCAA Regionals in eight years, the Privateers finally made Louisiana sports history.
-In 1984, the University of New Orleans was the first in-state school to appear in the Division I College World Series.
+In 1984, the LSU New Orleans was the first in-state school to appear in the Division I College World Series.
 In Game 1, the Privateers were defeated by the reigning CWS champions Texas by a score of 6–3.
 They bounced back to defeat and ultimately eliminate Big 10 representative Michigan.
-In Game 10 on June 6, however, the University of New Orleans fell to Oklahoma State in 10 innings and was eliminated.
+In Game 10 on June 6, however, the LSU New Orleans fell to Oklahoma State in 10 innings and was eliminated.

 During Maestri's 14 seasons as head coach, the Privateers had a winning record each year, made seven appearances in the NCAA tournament, one College World Series appearance, and won at least forty games six times, while all other coaches in the school's history have had four such seasons.
 The program's overall record during his tenure was 517–245–1 (.678), as he is by far the winningest coach in school history.